dannymagnus/CI_MS1_RRWeddings/README.md

 ![Featured](https://github.com/dannymagnus/wedding-company/blob/master/docs/features/featured.png)

-*Section 4 – Testimonials: *
+*Section 4 – Testimonials:*

 The testominals section is comprised of text boxes with previous customers reviews.
 This is important to have visible on the first page to help build trust with prospective customers.

-Info about text box layout & link
+This was built using flexbox.

 ![Testimonials](https://github.com/dannymagnus/wedding-company/blob/master/docs/features/testimonials.png)